-Based upon the presentation before this Board and Staff's recommendation, this Board finds the application for a Small recommendation to approve.

-Scale Comprehensive Plan Amendment submitted by EDA Consultants, Inc. on behalf of Alachua A One, LLC to be consistent with the City of Alachua Comprehensive Plan and transmits the application to the City Commission, with a
+Based upon the competent substantial evidence presented at this hearing, the presentation before this Board, and Staff's recommendation, this Board finds the application for a Site-Specific Amendment to the Official Zoning Atlas submitted by Alachua A One, Inc. on behalf of Alachua A One, LLC to be consistent with the City of Alachua Comprehensive Plan and transmits the application to the City Commission, with a recommendation to approve.